szgaljic/f6/content/about/_index.md

 ## About Me

-Hi, I’m Steven.
+Hi, I’m [Steven Zgaljic](https://www.linkedin.com/in/steven-zgaljic-92340770/).
 I help large enterprises and mid-sized companies transform technology frustrations into clear, actionable strategies.
 With deep expertise in technology planning, system architecture, and leadership, I specialize in aligning technology with business goals to unlock real value.

 Throughout my career, I’ve seen the power of strong communication in driving successful outcomes.
 The F6 Framework is a culmination of these experiences—a way to simplify complex projects, align perspectives, and deliver pragmatic, lasting solutions.